-During penguin breeding season, Phillip Island Nature Parks’ researchers track little penguins to find out where they were going fishing.
+During the penguin breeding season, Phillip Island Nature Parks’ researchers track little penguins to find out where they are fishing.
 The satellite tracking showed that most of Phillip Island’s little penguins fed within 50 kilometres of the Phillip Island colony.
 Some penguins over winter have been tracked heading west towards Portland in Victoria or into Port Phillip Bay near Melbourne city.

-ARC* project on finding the feeding hotspots of Little penguins
+Finding the feeding hotspots of Little penguins - ARC* project

 The innovation in this project lies in the synergy of combined latest techniques summarised in this figure.
 We are examining simultaneously where penguins go, how much food they eat and what prey they eat, and then determine their foraging hot spots, a tool to improve penguin conservation at sea.